 - Install rain barrels, drip irrigation systems and implement water conservation practices

 Participants will meet one weekend each month, March–November.
-Saturday mornings will consist of interactive classes held over Zoom with Tilth Alliance educators and guest instructors, with optional in-person Zoom watch parties held at Rainier Beach Urban Farm and Wetlands.
+Saturday mornings will consist of interactive classes held over Zoom with Tilth Alliance educators and guest instructors.
 On Sundays, we will apply what we’ve learned through outdoor, hands-on projects.